thermitex/simpleftp/README.md

 # simpleftp
+simpleftp provides a simple solution for secure internal file transfer.
-A simple ftp server and client using server 49.234.68.142
+It comes with both server and client sides.